unrealwork/atsd-use-cases/how-to/docker/README.md

 ### Webhook Payload `on-error`

-Here's a sample notification produced by an ATSD webhook when a new build failure is detected.
+A sample notification produced by an ATSD webhook when a new build failure is detected is shown below.

-As you can see, the synthetic `on-error` payload is similar to the native `on-success` webhook above except the `repository.status` field is set to `Failed` (in case of build failure) or to `Queued` (in case of hanging build).
+As you can see, the synthetic `on-error` payload is similar to the native `on-success` webhook above except the `repository.status` field is set to `Failed` (in case of build failure) or `Queued` (in case of hanging build).
 An extra `build_history` object is injected for additional detail.

 ```json
 {